digilab-erihs/erihs_eric/presentations/README.md

 Authors:

 Topic and description: Objective: This presentation serves as a basis of discussion on how to align our national initiatives/projects with the DIGILAB development at the EU level​.
-It is composed of
+It is composed of:
 - Introduction​,
 - Polish national project: introduction and scope of the project​,
 - E-RIHS DIGILAB State of the art​,